prestonscheidt/OSCwebsite/README.md

 # OSCwebsite
 Website for Oregon Software Consultants.
-It uses JS, HTML, and CCS.
+It uses JS, HTML, and CSS.